-This sign is available for residents to use when they wish to have privacy, such as when they do not want to be disturbed overnight.
+Do Not Disturb signs are available for residents to use when they wish to have privacy, such as when they do not want to be disturbed overnight.
 These signs will be hung on the inside of each resident's door and can be put on the outside whenever the resident wishes.
 If the sign is not available, please let one of the care team know and request a replacement.
+These signs can be obtained after a request is made by the resident and Nurse In Charge following a risk assessment and approval from the CCM.